Easy Beetroot Hummus Recipe – Vibrant, Creamy & Nutritionist-Approved

 Beetroot Health Benefits

-But Beets, Chickpeas, and Tahini in This Healthy Beetroot Hummus are Also:
+What Beets, Chickpeas, and Tahini Bring to This Hummus

-- Supports Heart Health: The nitrates in beets help lower blood pressure by improving blood vessel function and circulation.
+- Cardiovascular support – the natural nitrates in beets support healthy blood pressure by improving blood vessel function and circulation.

 Beetroot Hummus Recipe Ingredients